Filtering

 v1/games?name-not-lk=dungeon

-Where the string supplied does not match the preceding column value.
+Where the string supplied does not match the preceding field value.
 This is equivalent to SQL's NOT LIKE

 .
 Wildcard's *